mrgroen/mendix-JavaScriptSnippet/README.md

 Link used attributes inside the JavaScript code by using the `${VariableName}`.

+Whenever using the `this`  string inside the widget, it will be replaced by the widget unique classname.

 ## Issues, suggestions and feature requests

 [link to GitHub issues](https://github.com/mrgroen/JavaScript-Snippet/issues)